Due to COVID-19 related restrictions, Catechism grades 1 - 7 this year (2020-2021) will be home schooled.

 Volunteers Needed - Not required for 2020-2021

 Are you thinking about becoming a catechism instructor?
 New instructors, substitute instructors, and helpers are always needed and welcome.
 Sign up with a friend and share the responsibility!
 Step-by-step manuals and training are provided.
 This is a great way to give back to the parish and share in stewardship.
 Please come out and share your faith with our children.
-If you are still discerning, please check out this website provided by our diocesan catechetical coordinator, or contact our parish Catechism Coordinator.
+If you are still discerning, please check out this website provided by our diocesan catechetical coordinator.

 The pastor and catechists of St. Theresa's promise to do their best, through our parish's catechism program, to help parents teach their own children about the love of God and the Catholic Church.
 However, your home is the first school of faith for your children, and it is important that you, as parents/guardians, take an active role in the religious formation of your children.
 This includes regular attendance at Mass and at catechism classes.
 When you register your child for catechism at St. Theresa's, you enter into a covenant whereby you agree to support the work of the catechists and parish, with regular involvement and follow-up with your child in your home.

 Attendance Policy - not in effect for 2020-2021

 Since the catechism program builds on the previous year, each grade must be completed UNLESS special dispensation has been given by the Pastor.